Ltimindtree Joins Forces With IBM To Advance The Quantum Innovation Ecosystem

-(MENAFN- ForPressRelease) India, February 28, 2024: IBM (NYSE: IBM) announced that LTIMIndtree, a global technology consulting and digital solutions company, has joined the IBM Quantum Network to explore quantum computing innovation for the benefit of its global clientele across multiple industries.
+(MENAFN- AETOSWire) (BUSINESS WIRE )--LTIMindtree [NSE: LTIM, BSE: 540005], a global technology consulting and digital solutions company, announced that it has joined the IBM Quantum Network to explore quantum computing innovation for the benefit of its global clientele across multiple industries.
 LTIMindtree is the first Indian Global System Integrator (GSI) to join the IBM Quantum Network.

-As part of the IBM Quantum Network, LTIMindtree expands on its platinum partner status with IBM and joins a global community of Fortune 500 companies, top universities, research labs, and startups.
-LTIMindtree will have access to IBM resources, including IBM\'s global fleet of quantum computing systems over the cloud, software, and associated expertise.
-This move is a strategic step toward LTIMindtree helping their customers benefit from the transformative value of quantum computing technologies.

 LTIMindtree will also collaborate with the Indian Institute of Technology (IIT) Madras, which is also an IBM Quantum Innovation Center, on joint quantum research and workforce development.